hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 end
 {% endhighlight %}

-## Implement scheduling algorithms
+## Playing with scheduling algorithms

+So far our WorkerPool has been delegating most of the responsibility to the internal queue.
 An alternative approach could be having the WorkerPool playing a more active role by being responsible for the scheduling.
-This means that instead having all workers pulling from the same queue, eqch worker will have its own queue.
-This approach could be useful if you want to segregate the workers by responsibility - for example mailer workers, file download workers, database workers, etc.
+This means that instead having all workers pulling from the same queue, each worker will have its own queue.

 In this section we are going to explore some variations to solve different problems.

 ### Least-Busy First

-We modify the previous Worker implementatin by dropping the `queue` argument in the initializer and instead having the Worker defining a queue internally.
+We modify the previous Worker implementatin by dropping the `queue` argument in the initializer and instead we have the Worker defining a queue internally.
 This new dedicated queue will be the "inbox" of the Worker.

-Now we need to allow the Worker to receive jobs from the outside.
-We define a `<<` operator that delegates to the inbox queue and a `jobs_count` to allow the WorkerPool inspect the load of each worker and schedule jobs by consequence.
+Now we need to allow the Worker to receive jobs from the outside - remember previously the worker was pulling from a shared queue.
+We define a `<<` method that delegates to the inbox queue and a `jobs_count` to let the WorkerPool inspect the load of each worker and schedule jobs by consequence.

 {% highlight ruby %}
 class Worker